Skip to content

 Version: 0.1 — matches @string-os/string@0.1.x.
 Breaking changes to this protocol will bump the major version of the daemon and be documented in stringd-protocol-v0.2.md, with explicit migration notes.

-stringd is a single-user, loopback-only daemon.
+stringd is a single-agent, loopback-only daemon.
 The protocol is designed around these assumptions — conforming implementations MUST NOT loosen them without an explicit versioned extension.

 1. Loopback only.
 The daemon binds 127.0.0.1.
 It is not a network service.
 Do not put it behind a reverse proxy, do not expose it in a shared container, do not publish the port.
 CORS is permissive for local-tooling convenience, not as a security boundary.

-2. X-User-Id is identity, not authentication.
-It selects which user record a request operates under.
+2. X-Agent-Id is identity, not authentication.
+It selects which agent record a request operates under.
 Any process on the loopback interface can set any value.
 The trust assumption is “same host, same OS user” — processes on the same machine running as the same UID are trusted to not lie to each other.

-3. No per-request signing or token auth. /health and /shutdown accept any caller.
+3. No general per-request signing or token auth. /health and /shutdown accept any caller.
 A hostile local process can shut the daemon down; this is equivalent to sending SIGTERM, which such a process could already do.
+Local webhooks are the exception: their URL contains an agent-specific random token so unrelated local posts do not accidentally land in an agent inbox.

 4. Request body cap.
 The daemon rejects bodies larger than 10 MiB to prevent trivial OOM.
 Clients SHOULD NOT send JSON payloads anywhere near this bound.